Elao/PhpEnums/README.md

 ## With Symfony full stack framework

 Nothing to do.
 We won't register anything in the Symfony DIC for now.
-Simply use classes.
+Simply use provided classes.

 However, you can register Symfony's Serializer normalizers yourself: